 Normally, flood insurance is required by lenders for properties located within higher risk flood zones (AE, AH, AO and VE).
 In the City of Norfolk, the chance of flooding is real for everyone with our risk coming from both coastal and rain event flooding.
 It is recommended to obtain flood insurance even if it is not required to have it.

-How do find out what flood zone I am in?
+How to find out what flood zone I am in?

 Please use the City of Norfolk address information resource called NorfolkAIR.
-Under the public safety tab you can find out what flood zones are on your property.
+Under the flood awareness tab you can find out what flood zones are on your property.
 You can also use the FEMA Map Service Center.
 For specific flood zone determinations, please fill our the Flood Zone Determination Form (someone will respond within two business days) or call the Planning Department at 757-664-4752.

 What is the Community Rating System (CRS)?

 The City of Norfolk participates in the CRS program which provides a reduction in flood insurance rates for the citizens of Norfolk.
 By participating in this program, we provide better protection to people and property by enforcing higher development standards, providing public outreach and information, maintaining the city's drainage system, and other efforts.

 Where else can I find information about flooding?

 The City of Norfolk has a comprehensive website that details the efforts to protect citizens and property.
 Please see the Flood Awareness website for more information.